fable-compiler/ts2fable/README.md

 ### Online Version
 You can also try out an in-browser version [here](http://fable.io/ts2fable/)

+The online version will be updated automatically when commits is merged

 ## Contributing
 Succesfull [builds](https://ci.appveyor.com/project/fable-compiler/ts2fable/history) on the master branch are uploaded and tagged as `next`.
 You can help us test these builds by installing them with: